 Executive Summary

 Israel is a global technology research and development center.
-Israel’s strength in this sector stems from its interdisciplinary capabilities, which bring together medicine, clinical expertise, materials science, electronics, software expertise, and engineering know-how.
+Its strength in this sector stems from inter-disciplinary capabilities, which bring together medicine, clinical expertise, materials science, electronics, software expertise and engineering know-how.
 Israeli development centers of multinational companies have an annual turnover of billions of dollars.

 Market Entry